Return to Travel Guidelines

 A: Our comprehensive health and safety measures described here ensure with the greatest possible certainty that we are beginning the program with a healthy group and allow us to travel as a “family” on the program.
 While in private settings or isolated outdoors, students can interact with each other without masks or being physically distanced.
 However, when in public and when interacting with others outside of their group, participants will abide by all Smithsonian Student Travel health and safety measures.

 The majority of our programs are small group experiences of 14-18 individuals who will operate as a single unit.

 Q: Could my program get canceled due to COVID-19?

 A: We do not anticipate the need to cancel any programs.
-If we cancel a program and you choose not to switch to another 2021 program, we will refund 100% of your tuition payment and application fee.
-That said, we are optimistic about the ability to travel in summer 2021.
+If we cancel a program before departure and you are not interested in a second choice, we will refund 100% of your tuition payment and application fee.

 Q: What if my program is forced to end early while in the field?